 Where: Rittenhouse Square

-- Scarecrow Festival at Peddler’s Village – For a unique family outing near Philadelphia, you can hop on over to Peddler’s Village in Bucks County for their annual Scarecrow Festival which features a scarecrow-making workshop, pumpkin painting, music, and more.
-Check the website for details about registering in advance for the scarecrow-making (note: the Scarecrow workshop requires a fee which can be paid online).
+For a unique family outing near Philadelphia, you can hop on over to Peddler’s Village in Bucks County for their annual Scarecrow Festival which features a scarecrow-making workshop, pumpkin painting, music, and more.
+Check the website for details about registering in advance for the scarecrow-making (note: the Scarecrow workshop requires a fee that can be paid online).
 The festival is on Saturday and Sunday (September 16 and 17), but the scarecrows are on display outside from September 11 through October 29, 2017.

 When: September 16-17, 2017